Left to Right: Standing - Brandi Freeman (DIPC Faculty Co-Director), Keren Eyal, Sophia

 DIPC is committed to ensuring that residents from underrepresented backgrounds thrive in residency.
 To this end, DIPC provides both peer and faculty mentorship through meetings and community-building events held throughout the year.
 Our committee serves as a support system for many pediatric residents.
 We work hard, but always make sure that we celebrate our successes and our community!

 We start each academic year with a social gathering where we provide a short introduction to our events, projects and initiatives that we will be working on over the course of the year.
-The Kickoff is a fun opportunity to get to know one another other, including the new interns that have just arrived!
-This year, we met outside at Stapleton Central Park for a socially-distanced potluck gettering.
+The Kickoff is a fun opportunity to get to know one another, including the new interns that have just arrived!
+This year, we met outside at Stapleton Central Park and had food provided from a Native American restaurant in Aurora.

-Every year DIPC hosts a holiday dinner party where members of the organization get together to celebrate the end of the year with great food and drinks.
-We are working on developing a safe, socially-distanced, but equally lovely event this year, in place of our traditional holiday party.
+Every year DIPC hosts a holiday dinner party where members of the organization get together to celebrate the end of the year with great food and drinks!

 Throughout the year we organize happy hours for members of DIPC.
 These gatherings are our signature events!
-The goal is to create a safe environment, welcoming environment for residents to socialize, form community and celebrate diversity.
-We are looking forward to our first happy our this year at one of Denver’s spectacular parks.
+The goal is to create a safe and welcoming environment for residents to socialize, form community and celebrate diversity.
+Each month, we enjoy focusing on a specific culture or topic - this fall we celebrated Hispanic Heritage Month in September and shared Pozole while learning about the origins of the dish and sharing food from our own respective cultures.

 We have also hosted Residency Family Gatherings to facilitate support and healing following critical events in this country, such as the deaths of Ahmaud Arbery, Breonna Taylor and George Floyd.
 We debrief and discuss these events and support one another through the emotional experience.
 We also use these opportunities to reflect and brainstorm ways to support our diverse brothers and sisters and groups like the Black Lives Matter movement.